-ReporterBase Digital Signature Proxy (RB-DSP) lets you apply reporters’ digital signatures to their RB-PDF transcripts through the normal production process.
-RB-DSP is a free way to apply digital signatures to electronic transcripts efficiently in-house while maintaining the integrity of the signature.
+ReporterBase Digital Signature Proxy (RB-DSP) lets you apply reporters’ digital signatures to their RB-PDF Transcripts through the normal production process.
+RB-DSP is a free and easy way to apply digital signatures to electronic transcripts efficiently in-house while maintaining the integrity of the signature.

 How it works

-Reporters register their digital ID with Reporterbase.com and upload a scan of their handwritten signature to the site.
-They also designate which RB-using court reporting agencies they will permit to apply their signature to their RB-PDF transcripts.
+- Reporters generate their digital certificate at Reporterbase.com and upload a scan of their handwritten signature to the site.
+They also designate which RB-using court reporting agencies they will permit to apply their signature to their RB-PDF Transcripts.

-After registering with Reporterbase.com, whenever a designated agency applies the reporter’s signature to a transcript, the usage is recorded in a log that the reporter can monitor on ReporterBase.com.
+- After that, whenever a designated agency applies the reporter’s signature to a transcript, the usage is recorded in a log that the reporter can monitor on Reporterbase.com.

-For more info on digital signatures and how RB-DSP works, view the RB-DSP screencasts.
+For more info on digital signatures and how RB-DSP works, visit Reporterbase.com.

-To help your reporters purchase & set up their digital signatures on reporterbase.com, give them this link to our step-by-step video: http://youtu.be/2Nr2UdbDW9g
+To help your reporters generate & set up their free digital signatures on Reporterbase.com, give them the RB Digital Signature Proxy Guide for Reporters .

 It is automatic.
 A court reporting firm’s production department does not need to know reporters’ personal information, such as user IDs and passwords, to apply their signatures.

 It is quick.
-Applying a signature is a two-click process — production staffers do not need to go to a third-party website or application, it is all within RB8’s PDF Transcript function.
+Applying a signature is a two-click process — production staffers do not need to go to a third-party website or application, it is all within RB9’s PDF Transcripts function.